msuhanov/regf/Windows registry file format specification.md

    * C is the checksum.
 3. The *Boot type* and *Boot recover* fields are used for in-memory hive recovery management by a boot loader and a kernel, they are not written to a disk in most cases (when *Clustering factor* is 8, these fields may be written to a disk, but they have no meaning there).
 4. New fields, except the *Last reorganized timestamp*, were introduced in Windows Vista as a part of the CLFS.
 The *Last reorganized timestamp* field was introduced in Windows 8 and Windows Server 2012.
-5. The *Last reorganized timestamp* field contains a timestamp of the latest hive defragmentation (it happens once a week when a hive isn't locked).
+5. The *Last reorganized timestamp* field contains a timestamp of the latest hive reorganization (it happens once a week when a hive isn't locked).
+The reorganization process may either defragment the hive on a disk by storing allocated data compactly in a primary file or clear the access history of key nodes in the hive (see the *Access bits* field of a key node).
+The first 2 bits of the *Last reorganized timestamp* field, counting from the least significant bit, have a special meaning: when the first bit is set to 1, the hive was defragmented during the latest reorganization; when the second bit is set to 1, the access history of key nodes in the hive was cleared during the latest reorganization.
+When the *Last reorganized timestamp* field is equal to 1, the next reorganization will defragment the hive; when the *Last reorganized timestamp* field is equal to 2, the next reorganization will clear the access history of key nodes in the hive (these are special values to enforce the specific operation).
 6. The *LogId* field is reserved for future use, it usually contains the same value as the *RmId* field.
 7. When the *RmId* field is null, the *LogId* and *TmId* fields may contain garbage data.
 8. The *ThawTmId*, *ThawRmId*, and *ThawLogId* fields are used to restore the state of the *TmId*, *RmId*, and *LogId* fields respectively when thawing a hive (after it was frozen in order to create a shadow copy).